vitoke/deserted/README.md

 const counterAsString = serializer.serialize(counter)
 ```

-If you have a lot of custom classes that need the same converter, you can specify that as follows:
+If you have a lot of custom classes that need the same type of converter, you can specify that as follows:

 ```typescript
 const serializer = deserted.withConverters(